Discover Japanese wine

 ✉️ If you’d like to receive occasional notes

-I sometimes share thoughts by email — about wines I’m exploring, questions I’m sitting with, or small discoveries that don’t always make it into longer articles.
+I sometimes share notes by email — wines I’m exploring, questions I’m sitting with, or small discoveries that don’t always make it into full articles.

 Taste the Adventure – Book a Wine Tasting

-Ever wished someone could just walk you through a few good bottles—just good wine, thoughtful guidance, and a great time.
+Ever wished someone could just walk you through a few great bottles?

 Here’s the vibe:

-🍇 A small but mighty selection of wines from unexpected regions
+🍇 A small but mighty selection of Japanese wines you probably haven’t tried before

-🥂 A relaxed tasting, tailored to you—whether you’re total beginners, wine lovers, or somewhere in between
+🥂 A tasting tailored to you — beginners, wine lovers, or somewhere in between

 🧀 Optional food pairings (because wine always tastes better with something to nibble)